intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ICM_BASE_URL=https://hybrid.local:7443 TRUST_ICM=true SSR_HYBRID=true LOGGING=true npm run start:ssr-dev -- --port 7200
 ```

-> **NOTE:** A development Hybrid Approach setup could also be tested without NGINX.
+> **NOTE:** A development Hybrid Approach setup can also be tested without NGINX.
-> In this case the PWA SSR process needs to run with SSL itself.
+> In this case, the PWA SSR process must run with SSL.
-> This can be achieved with `--ssl` as additional parameter.
+> This can be achieved by using `--ssl` as an additional parameter.
-> The PWA with Hybrid Approach would be reachable in this case at `https://hybrid.local:7200`.
+> The PWA with Hybrid Approach would then be reachable at `https://hybrid.local:7200`.

 ```bash
 ICM_BASE_URL=https://hybrid.local:7443 TRUST_ICM=true SSR_HYBRID=true LOGGING=true npm run start:ssr-dev -- --port 7200 --ssl